A Quantum Encoding of Traveling Salesperson Tours via Route Generation, Cost Phases, and a Reversible Valid-Permutation Oracle: Introduction

 \section{Introduction}

-The Traveling Salesperson Problem (TSP) is one of the standard benchmark problems in combinatorial optimization\cite{lawler1985traveling}.
-Given a weighted graph on $n$ cities, the goal is to find a minimum-cost Hamiltonian cycle that visits each city exactly once and returns to the start.
-The difficulty of the problem lies in the factorial growth of the number of valid tours with the number of cities.
+The Traveling Salesperson Problem (TSP) is a standard benchmark problem in combinatorial optimization \cite{lawler1985traveling}.
+Given a weighted graph on $n$ cities, the objective is to find a minimum-cost Hamiltonian cycle that visits each city exactly once and returns to the starting city.
+The number of possible tours grows factorially with $n$.

-Quantum algorithms provide a natural language for representing exponentially large combinatorial spaces in superposition.
-Canonical approaches to combinatorial search include Grover-style amplitude amplification methods\cite{grover1996fast,brassard2000quantum}, quantum backtracking and constraint-satisfaction constructions\cite{montanaro2015quantum,campbell2019applying}, and more recent spectral and polynomial-filtering frameworks such as quantum singular value transformation (QSVT)\cite{gilyen2019quantum,martyn2021grand}.
+Quantum algorithms provide a natural framework for representing large combinatorial spaces in superposition.
+Standard approaches include Grover-style amplitude amplification \cite{grover1996fast,brassard2000quantum}, quantum backtracking and constraint-satisfaction algorithms \cite{montanaro2015quantum,campbell2019applying}, and spectral or polynomial-filtering methods such as quantum singular value transformation (QSVT) \cite{gilyen2019quantum,martyn2021grand}.

-Edge-based encodings of the Traveling Salesperson Problem represent candidate solutions through binary variables associated with graph edges, indicating whether a given edge is included in the tour.
-Such formulations arise naturally in QUBO and Ising-type models used in quantum annealing and variational algorithms.
-In particular, unconstrained binary formulations of TSP variants explicitly compare edge-based and node-based encodings and analyze their resource requirements, e.g., \cite{salehi2022unconstrained,garhofer2024direct,madhu2025edge}.
+Quantum TSP formulations differ in how they represent candidate tours, enforce feasibility, and encode the objective function.
+Node-time encodings use one-hot variables for city-position assignments and impose the tour constraints through penalties or feasibility-preserving mixers \cite{salehi2022unconstrained,garhofer2024direct}.
+Another way is to use direct edge-selection phase encoding in which edge costs are implemented using single-qubit phase gates, while feasibility must be handled separately through state preparation or mixing \cite{garhofer2024direct}.
+One can also use a compact binary route Hamiltonian with penalties for repeated cities and unused labels, together with a subspace-reduction encoding based on classical enumeration of feasible tours \cite{madhu2025edge}.
+These approaches are compared with the time-register oracle construction presented here in \cref{tab:tsp-encoding-comparison}.

+The feasible-basis fraction and the probability of sampling a valid route are distinct quantities.
+The feasible-basis fraction is a property of the encoding, whereas the sampling probability depends on state preparation, mixing, penalties, postselection, and amplification.
+A state prepared and evolved entirely within a feasible subspace can produce only valid tours even when the feasible-basis fraction is exponentially small.
+In contrast, penalty-based formulations generally retain invalid strings in the computational basis.
+In the present construction, the validity oracle coherently marks valid routes but does not project onto them.
+Starting from the uniform route state, invalid routes therefore remain unless the valid subspace is postselected or amplified.